 World Pet Obesity · Clinical Assessment Tool

-A standardized framework for evaluating skeletal muscle mass in dogs and cats through visual inspection and palpation.
-Muscle Condition Score supports earlier recognition of muscle loss, more consistent clinical documentation, and better-informed treatment and monitoring decisions.
+Muscle Condition Scoring, or MCS, is a standardized method for evaluating muscle mass in dogs and cats through visual assessment and palpation.
+Used alongside Body Condition Scoring, or BCS, MCS helps identify muscle loss earlier, supports consistent clinical documentation, and informs treatment and monitoring decisions.

 Clinical Context